jackbush/qr-cranker/README.md

 Easy, private and reliable QR codes.

 ## Ease
-1. Input any compatible data
+- Input any compatible data
-2. Render a QR code
+- Render a testable preview
-3. Customise appearance
+- Customise appearance
-4. Export with one click
+- Export with one click

 ## Privacy
-- no ads
+- No ads
-- no database
+- No database
-- no data in url params
+- No data in URL params
-- only basic analytics (# visits, device types)
+- Necessary analytics only

 ## Reliability
 - High durability
+- Integrated safe area options
-- Defaults aligned to spec
+- Appearance defaults aligned to spec
 - Alert if customisation breaks spec